hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Copy a file between your file system and a container, inside a container, or between containers.
-You may copy multiple files to a directory or container on one command line.
-Optionally, you can specify an availability zone.
-Note that a leading colon `:` is required when you specify a container; for example `:my_container`.
+Copy multiple files to a directory or container on one command line, if desired.
+Optionally, specify an availability zone.
+*Note a leading colon `:` is required when you specify a container; for example `:my_container`.*

 ###Examples
 Copy the file `my_file.txt` to container 'my_container':